michaela10c/connectome-fidelity/README.md

 plotted with row-level shared colormaps — a single shared colorbar is shown per row:
 CC row range 0–0.012, Random row range 0–0.040.
 The CC ON-ON block shows a clear circular direction gradient; the CC OFF-OFF block shows the same ordinal structure at a compressed range.
-The random blocks show no circular direction structure.
+The random ON-ON block shows a two-block artifact — 0° appears as a strong outlier with high dissimilarity from all other directions, while 30°–330° form a relatively uniform elevated block, unrelated to angular distance.
+The random OFF-OFF block is essentially flat.
 Stimulus conditions are interleaved by direction (OFF 0°, ON 0°, OFF 30°, ON 30°, ...), extracted via even/odd index separation.*